By Karen Kaplan

 About the Author

-In 1992 Karen became one of the the first 200 female rabbis in the world.
+This article originally appeared in Expired and Inspired, the blog of Kavod v’Nichum.
+Karen Kaplan in 1992 became one of the the first 200 female rabbis in the world.
 In 2007 she became a board-certified chaplain and served in hospices on the East Coast for 7 years.
-She is the author of the book Encountering The Edge: What People Told Me Before They Died which consists of true quirky stories about her hospice patients and what they most cared about and believed in (the book is available on Amazon and wherever books are sold, as a softcover or as an ebook; excerpts and reviews are available at the website of Pen-L Publishing.).
-Karen also blogs at Offbeat Compassion.*
+She is the author of Encountering The Edge: What People Told Me Before They Died.
+Free of religious agendas, the book consists of true stories about her hospice patients and what they most cared about and believed in (the book is available on Amazon and wherever books are sold, as a softcover, ebook and starting in July 2015, as an audiobook; excerpts and reviews are available at publisher’s site).
+Just days before this guest post came to press, Karen was pleased to announce the release of her audiobook version of Encountering the Edge.
+Karen also blogs at Offbeat Compassion.

 Read our open call for guest writers →